terrimporter/PLANiTS_ITSClassifier/README.md

 perl qiime_planits_to_rdp.plx ITS.fasta.derep.strict ITS_taxonomy2
 ```

+# Train and test the RDP Classifier

-8. Train the RDP Classifier.
+1. Train the RDP Classifier.

 ```linux
 java -Xmx30g -jar /home/terri/rdp_classifier_2.13/dist/classifier.jar train -o mytrained -s mytrainseq.fasta -t mytaxon.txt
 ```

-9. Add the rRNAClassifier.properties file to the newly created mytrained directory (not optional).
+2. Add the rRNAClassifier.properties file to the newly created mytrained directory (not optional).
 I also like to edit the RDP Classifier version and date in rRNAClassifier.properties (optional).

 ```linux
 cd mytrained